 Being involved in an accident and sustaining an injury is a traumatic experience for victims.
-Whether an injury occurs due to a car accident, a workplace accident, due to a defective product, a dog bite, or some other traumatic incident, victims can suffer from a wide range of economic and non-economic damages.
+Whether an injury occurs due to a car accident in Sacramento, a workplace accident, due to a defective product, a dog bite, or some other traumatic incident, victims can suffer from a wide range of economic and non-economic damages.
 This includes emotional distress.
 Even relatively minor injuries can result in a person suffering from emotional distress in the aftermath.
 In some cases, just witnesses a traumatic incident can cause emotional distress to occur.

 Emotional distress damages can occur in a variety of ways, and victims may be able to recover compensation as part of their pain and suffering damages in a personal injury lawsuit against a negligent party.

 Emotional distress can be inflicted on a person, whether they sustained a physical injury or not.
 In some cases, injury victims sustain emotional distress caused by the injury itself.
 In other cases, a person can suffer from emotional distress even if they are witnesses to an accident in which another person is injured or killed.

 Emotional stress typically falls under the umbrella of pain and suffering damages that a person can suffer after an incident.
 These damages will typically occur when the negligent actions of another person cause the victim to suffer from some form of mental harm, which can include anxiety, depression, humiliation, insomnia, fear, torment, etc.

 In some cases, it may be possible for an injury victim to prove that the other party intentionally inflicted emotional distress on them.
 In order for this to be the case, the following elements need to be present:

 - The actions of the liable party (the defendant) were outrageous in nature